kishantchem/modify_lammps_data/README.md

 # modify_lammps_data
-## Deleting bonds, angles dihedrals type and arranging it to create new lammps data file
+## Delete bonds, angles and dihedrals type  and arrange it to a new lammps data file

 ### Note1.
 You can delete only one combination of bond, angle or dihedral type at a time